About me

 ︎resume︎

-Lily Yeh is a Taiwanese visual designer focused on motion graphics and 2D/ 3D animation.
-Her Master of Fine Arts degree in Graphic Design was awarded by the California Institute of the Arts in 2022.
 Her work and personal projects have led to collaborations with National Geographic, The Jane Goodall Institute, Samsung, Universal Studios, Tito's handmade vodka, Pamella Roland, the office of the president of the ROC (Taiwan), Ministry of Education Taiwan, and more.
 In her professional practice, Lily founded a startup design studio that built new interactive media installations in Taipei.
-She is currently working in the NAX group as a 3D design generalist.
-Lily is a passionate designer and visual artist who loves to learn and share design techniques as well as her inspirations.

 Designer Statement